 - Sprinkle in black pepper; whisk.
 (This one is really tough to verbalize.
 When I add black pepper, I am generally looking to see pepper about every 1/2- to 3/4-inch within the sauce.)

 - Add Sriracha to taste.
 (If you’ve never used Sriracha before, it has a kind of sneaky heat to it.
 Add a little, and you’ll really only notice the flavor.
 As you add more, it seems to have a cumulative effect, so it can get really hot pretty quickly.
-I recommend you use 1 tablespoon first and taste it.
-After that, if you want more heat or flavor, I recommend you continue adding in teaspoon increments and taste after mixing.)
+I recommend you use 1 teaspoon first and taste it.
+After that, if you want more heat or flavor, I recommend you continue adding in 1/2 teaspoon increments and taste after mixing.)